SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 - [x] Yes
 - [ ] No

+:black_square_button: The revision differs in tone or emotion compared to the original

 **Explanation**:
-The headline retains the tone and accurately reflects the content of the original.
+The headline accurately reflects the content of the original, is appropriate as a news headline and retains the original tone.

 ---